Travel, Meals, and Entertainment Expenditures

 II.
 Policy Statement

-Travel expenditures are open records and subject to public review.
-Individuals are expected to exercise prudent judgment in performing business travel.
-Travelers are required to present receipts for all expenses except for meals and incidental expenses (reimbursed on a per diem basis) and transportation costs below $75 per instance are required to be submitted.
+Actual receipts for all expenses, except for meals and incidental expenses (reimbursed on a per diem basis) and transportation costs below $75 per instance are required to be submitted.

-A Travel Reimbursement request and all supporting documentation must be submitted through the Travel Request System (TRS) within 60 days of trip completion.
-Travel Reimbursements submitted more than 60 days after trip completion are subject to taxation per the Internal Revenue Service (IRS).
+Reimbursement requests and all supporting documentation must be submitted through the Mason Finance Gateway within 60 days of trip or event completion.
+Reimbursements submitted more than 60 days after trip or event completion are subject to taxation.

-Travelers are responsible for performing their travel duties in conformity with the provisions of this policy and must submit legitimate and complete vouchers/imaging to support their travel reimbursement claims.
-Individual travelers are responsible for reviewing and approving vouchers/images if prepared by a delegate.
+Travelers are responsible for performing their travel duties in conformity with the provisions of this policy and must submit legitimate and complete documentation to support their travel reimbursement claims.
+Travelers are responsible for reviewing and approving documentation if prepared by a delegate.

-Principal Investigators (PIs) and Unit Administrators are responsible for reviewing award budgets and travel restrictions when sponsored research funds are charged to ensure that travel costs charged to sponsored funding are allowable.
+Principal Investigators (PIs) and Unit Administrators are responsible for reviewing award budgets and travel restrictions when sponsored research funds are charged to ensure that travel, meals and entertainment expenses charged to sponsored funding are allowable.
 Review the Travel and Fly America Act section under Sponsored Expenditures located on the Office of Sponsored Programs (OSP) website at https://osp.gmu.edu/sponsored-expenditures/.

-Authorized Approvers/Supervisors are responsible for reviewing and monitoring all travel expenses that they approve.
-Such approval will ensure compliance with this policy and certify that the expenses were necessary, appropriate and incurred while on official university business.
+Supervisors are responsible for reviewing and monitoring all travel, meals and entertainment expenses that they approve.
+Such approval will ensure compliance with this policy and certify that the expenses were necessary, appropriate, and incurred while on official university business.

-Fund/Org Approvers (fiscal officers with signature authority for a university fund or organization) are responsible for reviewing and monitoring all travel expenses that they approve.
-Such approval will ensure compliance with this policy and certify that the expenses were necessary, appropriate and incurred while on official university business.
+Org Approvers (fiscal officers within a unit) are responsible for reviewing and monitoring all expenses that they approve.
+Such approval will ensure compliance with this policy and certify that the expenses were necessary, appropriate, and incurred while on official university business.

-Research Development, Integrity and Assurance (RDIA) is responsible for reviewing and approving international travel in advance of traveling to a comprehensively embargoed country (e.g., Cuba, Iran, North Korea, Sudan, Syria and the Crimea region of Ukraine) OR to a militarily embargoed country for a traveler who works with data controlled by the International Traffic in Arms Regulations (ITAR).
+The Office of Research Integrity and Assurance (ORIA) is responsible for reviewing and approving international travel in advance of traveling to a comprehensively embargoed country (e.g., Cuba, Iran, North Korea, Sudan, Syria, and the Crimea region of Ukraine) OR to a militarily embargoed country for a Traveler who works with data controlled by the International Traffic in Arms Regulations (ITAR).
 A list of currently embargoed countries is available at https://www.pmddtc.state.gov/embargoed_countries/.

 The University Travel Advisory Committee (UTAC) is responsible for reviewing and approving international travel in advance of traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 and 4, Centers for Disease Control and Prevention (CDC) Level 3 warnings, or countries under comprehensive economic sanctions.

-The International Tax Office is responsible for reviewing and approving travel in advance of traveling when the traveler is a non-immigrant visa holder.
+The International Tax Office is responsible for reviewing and approving travel in advance when the Traveler is a non-immigrant visa holder.

-The Purchasing and Accounts Payable Department is responsible for administering the provisions of this policy and providing guidance to travelers through the Travel Office.
+The Purchasing and Accounts Payable Department is responsible for administering the provisions of this policy and providing guidance on travel, meals and entertainment expenses.

 The Controller is responsible for reviewing and providing approval/denial of any exception to the provisions of this policy.
 Exceptions will only be considered if submitted in advance of the travel.

-A domestic trip where (a) a complete estimate of all travel costs is not expected to exceed $1,000 and (b) lodging costs are not expected to exceed basic rates (See section V. A-B) will be approved verbally in advance by the traveler’s Authorized Approver/Supervisor.
+A domestic trip where costs are not expected to exceed $1,000 must be approved verbally in advance by the Traveler’s Supervisor.

-A domestic trip where (a) a complete estimate of all travel costs is expected to exceed $1,000 and/or (b) lodging costs are expected to exceed basic rates (See section V. A-D) will be approved electronically in advance by the traveler’s Authorized Approver/Supervisor and the associated Fund/Org Approver.
-The traveler or delegate must complete a Travel Authorization in the Travel Request System and receive approval prior to travel.
+A domestic trip where costs are expected to exceed $1,000 must be approved electronically in advance by the Traveler’s Supervisor and the associated Org Approver.
+A Mason employee Traveler or their delegate must complete a Pre-Approval in the Mason Finance Gateway and receive approval prior to travel.

-All international travel must be approved electronically in advance by the traveler’s Authorized Approver/Supervisor and the associated Fund/Org Approver.
-The traveler or delegate must complete a Travel Authorization and receive approval prior to travel.
+All international travel must be approved electronically in advance by the Traveler’s Supervisor and the associated Org Approver.
+The Traveler or delegate must complete a Pre-Approval and receive approval prior to travel.

-Research Development, Integrity and Assurance (RDIA) must approve, in advance, when international travel is:
+The Office of Research Integrity and Assurance (ORIA) must approve, in advance, when international travel is:

 - To a comprehensively embargoed country (e.g., Cuba, Iran, North Korea, Sudan, the Crimea region of Ukraine and Syria).